-Set geocoder provider for organization org-name to Mapzen:
+Set geocoder provider for organization organization organization.

+'''

-rake cartodb:services:set\organization\provider['org-name',geocoder,mapzen]
+rake cartodb:services:ser_organization_provider['org-name',geocoder,mapzen]

+'''

 6.9.2 Quotas

 Service limits can be established for individual users or organizations in the form of quotas (maximum number of requests per billing period).
 The next tasks manage the configuration of the quotas.